qingpeng9802/build-maix-bit-k210-bare-metal-debug-dev-env/README.md

     Alternative Solutions:
     1. OpenOCD on Windows, ToolChain on WSL2
     2. Use [usbip-win](https://github.com/cezanne/usbip-win), OpenOCD use IP access USB device
+    3. Similar to 2, [usbipd-win](https://github.com/dorssel/usbipd-win) has provided an "official" workaround, see [Connecting USB devices to WSL](https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/)
     Just do yourself a favor, use VM :)

 ## Prepare Development Environment Steps